 - The unmarried child of a Veteran who is totally disabled due to service-connected disabilities or whose death was officially rated as service-connected is eligible.
 The child must be over 14 years old and under 27 years old to be eligible.
 If the child is a Veteran, then the age limit is extended to age 30;

-- The spouse of a wartime Veteran who has been rated as service-connected totally disabled is eligible.
+- The spouse or Registered Domestic Partner (RDP) of a wartime veteran who has been rated as service-connected totally disabled is eligible.
 There are no age limit restrictions;

-- The unmarried surviving spouse of a wartime Veteran whose death has been rated as service-connected is eligible.
+- The unmarried surviving spouse or RDP of a wartime Veteran whose death has been rated as service-connected is eligible.
 There are no age limit restrictions;

 - Any dependent of any Veteran who has been declared missing in action, captured in the line of duty by hostile forces, or forcibly detained or interned in the line of duty by a foreign government or power is eligible.